berndgassmann/ros-bridge/docs/ros_msgs.md

 ---

-## CarlaEgoVehicleInfoWheel.msg
+## CarlaVehicleInfoWheel.msg

-Static information regarding a wheel that will be part of a [CarlaEgoVehicleInfo.msg](#carlaegovehicleinfomsg) message.
+Static information regarding a wheel that will be part of a [CarlaVehicleInfo.msg](#carlavehicleinfomsg) message.

 | Field                                                    | Type                                                     | Description                                              |
 | -------------------------------------------------------- | -------------------------------------------------------- | -------------------------------------------------------- |